pippinbarr/pippinbarr.github.io/content/games/it-is-as-if-you-were-doing-work/index.md

 link: "https://pippinbarr.github.io/itisasifyouweredoingwork/info/"
 draft: false
 tags: ["project", "top five"]
-ideas: ["work", "speculative play", "user interface", "typing", "the stuff games are made of"]
+ideas: ["work", "speculative play", "user interface", "typing", "the stuff games are made of", "it is as if"]
 platforms: ["browser"]
 tools: ["jquery ui"]
 ---